m8pple/arch2-2016-cw/README.md

-should really get full marks, but is down to me assessing how much manual work I needed to put in) and bug reports (which are subjective and more rare) the assessment is entirely quantitative and metric based.
+should really get full marks, but is down to me assessing how much manual work I needed to put in) and bug reports (which are subjective and more rare) the assessment is quantitative and metric based.

 There are two submission deadlines, one soft, one hard:

-- Friday 23th October 22:00: deadline for formative (ungraded)
+- Friday 21st October 22:00: deadline for formative (ungraded)
   assessment.
 If you submit a version by this deadline, it will be put through a subset of the assessment.
-The results (but not a grade), will be returned on Monday 26th.
+The results (but not a grade), will be returned on Monday 21st.
   Submission is not required, but is obviously encouraged.

-- Friday 30th October 22:00: deadline for summative (graded)
+- Friday 28th October 22:00: deadline for summative (graded)
   assessment.
 Whether or not you submitted for the previous deadline, everyone must submit for this deadline.
 This will be the part which results in the grade for this